Last Updated on February 20, 2024

 However, throughout my trip I kept meeting people who were raving about Siwa.
 Everyone was talking about how magical Siwa was.
 By the time I’d reached the eastern border of Egypt, the Red Sea, I decided I couldn’t leave Egypt without visiting the desert oasis close to the Libyan border.

 And I am so glad I did!
 Siwa turned out to be my favorite place in all of Egypt.
 Most people only spend 3 or 4 days in Siwa, but if you have a few more days to spare, it’s worth spending a week in Siwa to soak up all the desert magic.
-If you’re pressed for time, I recommend at least 3 days to make the long trip worthwhile, and if you’re wondering what’s there to do in Siwa to fill a whole week, here are the best things I did in Siwa.
+If you’re pressed for time, I recommend at least 3 days to make the long trip worthwhile.
+For those seeking an unparalleled travel experience, considering Siwa as a distinct addition to a luxury Egypt tour can offer a serene escape into the desert’s heart, complementing traditional historical exploration.
+And if you’re wondering what’s there to do in Siwa to fill a whole week, here are the best things I did in Siwa.

 The Best Things To Do In Siwa